bitovi/academy/src/react/6-stateful-hooks.md

 ## What are stateful hooks?

-Stateful hooks are React's way of managing the data that a functional component needs to remember.
+Stateful hooks are React’s way of managing the data that a functional component needs to remember.
 The most widely used stateful hook, [`useState`](https://reactjs.org/docs/hooks-state.html), streamlines the process of both using and updating individual state values in a straightforward way.

 Another stateful hook, `useRef`, gives component code access to the underlying DOM elements rendered from the JSX.

-Let's take a look at each hook and see what they can do.
+Let’s take a look at each hook and see what they can do.

 ## useState

 [`useState`](https://reactjs.org/docs/hooks-state.html) accepts a single parameter and returns an array with two elements.
 The argument to `useState` is the default value of the `state` that you are creating.
 The first element of the return value is the state value itself; this is the value you would render inside the JSX.
 The second element is a setter function, which, when called, can be used to update the state value and trigger a re-render.

-Here's an example of a React component that uses state to power an input element.
+Here’s an example of a React component that uses state to power an input element.

 ```jsx
 function Hello() {